Your guide to WooCommerce barcode inventory for manufacturers

 But, manufacturers need a little more oomph with the inventory management features as tracking different inventory types is essential — possibly even a legal requirement for perishable inventory industries.
 That’s why many BigCommerce manufacturers turn to third-party integrations to manage their sales and manufacturing side-by-side.
 So, with so many tools to help you achieve this, where do you even begin to look?

-Katana gives thousands of manufacturers a live look at their business with visual, intuitive, easy-to-use ERP software.
+Katana gives thousands of manufacturers a live look at their business with visual, intuitive, easy-to-use manufacturing software.

 The Katana integration with BigCommerce simplifies your order fulfillment, inventory management, and manufacturing control in just a matter of minutes, saving you hundreds of hours of manual work in the long run.
-Connect BigCommerce + Katana with ease by importing product, customer, and sales orders information to Katana.
+Connect BigCommerce + Katana with ease by importing products, customers, and sales orders information to Katana.
 Then, any future orders generated in BigCommerce will automatically appear in Katana too.

 Any new information (for example, products, customer details, or sales orders) created in BigCommerce is automatically generated in Katana, giving you a centralized point to manage your entire workflow process, from manufacturing to sales.